(Printable version of this recipe are near the end of the post. This post contains affiliate links which help fund this blog but at no cost to you.)

 - 1 cup pecans

-Add all ingredients for the raw granola to a food processor or blender and blend until it becomes crumbly.
+Add all ingredients to a food processor or blender and blend until it becomes crumbly.
 Don't overmix or the pecans will release their oils.
 Can be stored in an airtight jar in the fridge for a couple weeks.

 *If you can't find date paste, you can make your own by soaking 3/4 cup of Medjool dates in warm water for 1-2 hours and then blending until smooth.
 In this case, it's best to buy Medjool dates with the pits still in them and simply remove the pits just before using.
 See post on why I prefer using date paste.